genai-telemetry/genai-telemetry/CONTRIBUTING.md

 ## Code of Conduct

 This project follows the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to conduct@genai-telemetry.io.

 ## Getting Started